nofarMa/OECD-SuicideAnalysis/README.md

 Number of Suicides, Population
 GDP, HDI, Generation
 Suicides per 100,000 People

 Key Objectives

-Analyze Trends:
+1.Analyze Trends:

 Impact of conscription and wars on suicide rates.
 Correlation between GDP, HDI, and suicide rates.

-Country Comparisons:
+2.Country Comparisons:

 Compare Israel, Austria, and Switzerland.
 Highlight suicide trends by gender and age.

-Visualizations:
+3.Visualizations:

 Use graphs to uncover patterns and relationships.